 If you have a new-looking electricity meter with a digital readout, you probably have a smart meter.
 Some of them even handily say “smart meter” somewhere on the box.
 If that’s the case, head to your power company websites, log in, and see how you can use that particular monitoring option to watch your total energy usage, typically from day to day.
 Many companies also provide guides on how to lower these numbers.

-If you don’t have a smart meter or want a more customizable look at your energy consumption around the home, you need a home monitoring system.
+If you don’t have a smart meter or want a more customized look at your energy consumption around the home, you need a home monitoring system.
 These systems require a significant amount of setup, using a series of components that you install in your breaker box or around your house.
 A little bit of wiring experience is very useful here, but these are designed to be DIY projects for all types of homeowners, as long as you are careful.
-You’ll have to pay more for this solution than other options — prices are typically well above $100.
-Here are several of the latest and most comprehensive options:
+You’ll likely have to pay more for this solution than other options — prices are typically well above $100.
+Here are a few options:

-- TED Pro Home ($300): TED Pro Home connects to your electrical panel where it gauges how much electricity is entering your house.
+- TED Pro Home: TED Pro Home connects to your electrical panel and gauges how much electricity is entering your house.
 Expansions allow you to monitor individual circuits, alternative energy systems, and more.
 It can connect with current smart home protocols, and you can view individual appliances with the Spyder device.
 There are also several display options, including a wired display and a portable option.

 These are single-appliance energy monitoring and control devices.
-It’s important to note that not all smart plugs offer energy tracking — their focus is more on app control and setting schedules.
-However, many also monitor electricity.
-The advantage is that you can just plug them into a normal outlet, plug in your appliance, and see how much energy it uses without any extra work.
-You also have the option to turn the appliance on and off based on a schedule designed to save energy.
-However, this solution works best if you have only a few energy-hungry appliances you want to track, instead of whole house monitoring: It’s ideal for people who rent and can’t exactly rewire their breaker boxes for a full system.
-However, smart plugs aren’t much good outside of normal NA-style outlets, so your washing machine, oven, and other big appliances probably won’t be compatible.
+It’s essential to note that not all smart plugs offer energy tracking.
+Typically, their focus is directed more towards device control and setting schedules.
+With that said, many also monitor electricity.
+The edge is that you can simply plug them into a normal outlet, plug in your appliance, and see how much energy it uses without any extra effort.
+If you know that you’ll only use certain appliances during a specific period during the day, you can create an automated energy schedule that saves energy consumption by keeping the appliances off for most of the day and activating them during a preset window of time.
+Note that this isn’t going to be ideal for every situation.
+This solution tends to work best if you only have a few energy-hungry appliances you desire to track, rather than whole-house monitoring.
+It’s a great option for renters or those who are unable to rewire their breaker boxes for a full system.
+However, smart plugs aren’t particularly great outside of normal NA-style outlets, so your washing machine, oven, and other big appliances probably won’t work with this.

-- WeMo Insight Switch ($45): From creating rules and schedules for your devices to monitoring energy use and changes over time, Insight does a little bit of everything.
-It’s useful not only for its relatively low price, but for its ease of use.
+- WeMo Insight Switch: From creating rules and schedules for your devices to monitoring energy use and changes over time, Insight does a little bit of everything.
+It’s useful not only for its relatively low price but for its ease of use.
 Plug it in, download the Wemo app, and you’re basically done.

-- Elgato Eve ($50): Designed to work with Apple HomeKit, Eve is a suite of smart devices that are do several security and monitoring tasks.
+- Elgato Eve: Designed to work with Apple HomeKit, Eve is a suite of smart devices that help you monitor your home’s energy usage.
 The Energy device in particular is a handy smart plug that even provides graphs that chart out just how an appliance is being used from day to day and season to season.
 Siri voice controls are also enabled.

-Smarts apps attempt to measure home energy usage without all the separate components that home monitoring systems require.
-Some require you to measure and record individual appliances, some try to tap into local smart meter readings, and some estimate home energy use based on available local data.
+The method smart apps use to gauge home energy output neglects to include various crucial elements that contribute to your home monitoring system’s accuracy.
+Some require you to measure and record individual appliances, while others try to tap into local smart meter readings, and some estimate home energy use based on available local data.

-While these apps may be cost effective compared to home monitoring systems, they otherwise struggle.
-Their data is rarely as accurate as other options, and many require intense efforts to record electricity minutiae around your entire house before they can even start working.
-That being said, here are a few smart apps to check out if you prefer going this route in energy measurement:
+These apps have a low upfront fee that could end up costing you more down the road.
+Their data is most often not as accurate as other options, and many require intense efforts to record electricity minutiae around your entire house before they even begin to work.
+With all of that to keep in mind, here are a few smart apps to check out if you prefer going this route in energy measurement:

-- Energy Consumption Analyzer: This analyzer is available across a number of platforms and allows you to program in meters for gas, electricity, and water into a database.
+- Energy Consumption Analyzer: This analyzer is available across several platforms and allows you to program in meters for gas, electricity, and water into a database.
 Record your meter readings regularly, and the app guesses at your energy consumption with a few statistical tricks.
 It’s a nice, free app for those who don’t mind obsessing over the details.

 - Home Energy Saver: This is a government-sponsored web app that allows you to estimate your residential energy use and create a plan for upgrading your efficiency.
 If everything else on this list sounds like too much work but you still want to save, this is a good app to start with.